Falmouth-Games-Academy/ga-computer-advice/readme.md

 **Laptop PC Specifications**

 Alternatively, you can look into laptops in order to get around the GPU shortage.
 For laptops you should anticipate a cost of approximately £1500.
+Here are a few laptops we've identified as being particularly good value:

 [Reign Nomad Pro](https://www.novatech.co.uk/laptop/range/reignnomadpro.html) £1399.00